AWS-FCJ-ECS-Workshop/Amazon-ECS-Immersion-Day/networking/content/4-service-connect-with-tls/3-deploy-other-services/_index.md

 pre: "<b> 4.3 </b>"
 ---

-In the previous section, we configured ECS Service Connect on the UI Service to encrypt communication between the Application Load Balancer and the UI Service.
-In this section, we will set up ECS Service Connect for the communication between **UI-TLS**, **Catalog**, and **Asset** services.
+After configuring TLS encryption between the Application Load Balancer and UI Service using ECS Service Connect, we will now implement TLS encryption for communication between the **UI-TLS**, **Catalog**, and **Asset** services.

----

-### Set up TLS on ECS Service Connect for the Catalog Service
+#### Configure TLS for the Catalog Service

-Update the **Catalog** Service to enable TLS for ECS Service Connect:
+Execute the following command to enable TLS encryption for the Catalog Service using ECS Service Connect:

 ```bash
 aws ecs update-service \